shadow-robot/.github/pull_request_template.md

 ## Checklist

-Before posting a PR ensure that from each of the below catagories **AT LEAST ONE BOX HAS BEEN CHECKED**.
-If more than one catagory is applicable then more can be checked.
-Also ensure that the proposed changes have been filled out with relevent information for reviewers.
+Before posting a PR ensure that from each of the below categories **AT LEAST ONE BOX HAS BEEN CHECKED**.
+If more than one category is applicable then more can be checked.
+Also ensure that the proposed changes have been filled out with relevant information for reviewers.

 ## Tests

 - [ ] No tests required to be added.
 (For small changes that will be tested by CI/CD infrastructure).
-- [ ] Added automated tests (if a new class is added (Python or C++), interface of that class must be unit tested).
+- [ ] Added automated tests (if a new class is added (Python or C++), the interface of that class must be unit tested).
 - [ ] Manually tested in simulation (if simulation specific or no hardware required to test the functionality).
 - [ ] Manually tested on hardware (if hardware specific or related).